By Robert R Glaser, UX Architect

 White: cleanliness, purity, perfection

-Any good UX designer would through these out the window.
+Any good UX designer would throw these out the window.
 What any color means changes wildly depending on what the context is, what the contemporary zeitgeist is, or the culture of the demographic that it is aimed at.
 For example, culturally, in the US red often indicates warning or danger, whereas in Japan it indicates happiness.
 But still, these are dependent to greater or lesser degrees on context.
 Not every international appearing design is as internationally accepted as the frequency of its use.

 These examples are just based on one article about color alone.
 Other examples are myriad.